Myanmar: Art

 Burmese traditional art concepts are popular and respected by the Burmese people and people from abroad.
 Burmese contemporary art has developed quite rapidly on its own terms.
-Artists born after the 1980s have had greater chances of art practice outside the country.
+Artists born after the 1980s have had greater chances of practicing art outside the country.

-One of the first to study western art was Ba Nyan.
-Together with Ngwe Gaing and a handful of other artists, they were the pioneers of western painting style.
-Later on most young children learned the concepts from them.
+One of the first to study Western art was Ba Nyan.
+Together with Ngwe Gaing and a handful of other artists, they were the pioneers of the Western painting style.
+Later on, most young children learned the concepts from them.
 Some well known contemporary artists are Lun Gywe, Aung Kyaw Htet, MPP Yei Myint, Myint Swe, Min Wai Aung, Aung Myint, Kin Maung Yin, Po Po and Zaw Zaw Aung.

 Media and communications

 Because of Myanmar's political climate, there are not many media companies in relation to the country's population.
 Some are privately owned.
-All programming must meet with the approval of the censorship board.
+All programming must meet the approval of the censorship board.
 The Burmese government announced on 20 August 2012 that it would stop censoring media before publication.
-Following the announcement, newspapers and other outlets no longer required approved by state censors; however, journalists in the country can still face consequences for what they write and say.
+Following the announcement, newspapers and other outlets no longer required approval from state censors; however, journalists in the country can still face consequences for what they write and say.
 In April 2013, international media reports were published to relay the enactment of the media liberalisation reforms that we announced in August 2012.
 For the first time in numerous decades, the publication of privately owned newspapers commenced in the country.